-ot only is it a heavy weight on people's bills and a contributor to greenhouse gas emissions, the widespread use of fossil fuels in homes is also a major health and safety concern in Europe due to accidents and carbon monoxide poisoning.
-With much cleaner, safer and cheaper alternatives available, the bloc is overdue for an exit plan from combustion in homes.
+ot only is it a heavy weight on people's bills and a contributor to greenhouse gas emissions, the widespread use of fossil fuels in homes is also a major health and safety concern in the EU and due to accidents bevond and carbon monoxide poisoning.
+With much cleaner. cheaper alternatives available, safer and the bloc is overdue for an exit plan from combustion in homes.

-Combustion-based heating and cooking present significant technologies risks. including equipment failures, carbon monoxide poisoning, and associated injuries and fatalities.
+Combustion-based heating and cooking technologies present significant risks, including equipment failures, carbon monoxide poisoning, and associated injuries and fatalities.
 Additionally, with 75% of European homes still relying on outdated combustion heating and cooking technologies, the essential acts of heating and eating are heavily contributing to high energy bills and the bloc's greenhouse gas emissions.

 Combustion technologies such as fossil fuels and biomass are the leading cause of carbon monoxide poisoning.
-In Eastern Europe, which experiences notably higher fatality rates from carbon monoxide poisoning compared to the rest of the bloc, the number of deaths is equivalent to that of Western Europe's fatal road accidents.
-Eastern European countries recorded between 5,000-6,000 deaths in 2021, highlighting urgent safety concerns.
-In Eastern Europe deaths from carbon monoxide poisoning is equivalent to that of Western Europe's fatal road accidents.
+In Eastern Europe, which experiences notably higher fatality rates from carbon monoxide poisoning compared to the EU particularly Western Europe, with the number of deaths equivalent to that of Western Europe's fatal road accidents. countries Eastern European recorded 5,000-6,000 deaths in 2021, between highlighting urgent safety concerns.